 (d)

-Figure 5.2: Quality control assessment of ATAC data generated in four immune cell types isolated from PB and SF of PsA patients samples.
+Figure 5.2: Quality control assessment of ATAC data generated in four immune cell types isolated from peripheral blood and synovial fluid of PsA patients samples.
 For each of the cell types and samples, boxplots representing a) million of reads after filtering, b) million of duplicated and MT reads combined and c) values for fold-enrichment of ATAC fragments across the Ensembl annotated TSS.
 In c) the dashed red line indicates the recommended Encode threshold for TSS enrichment values. d) Representation of the number of significant peaks based on IDR optimal pval versus the total million reads after filtering for each of the samples.
 For each point, colour codes for cell type and shape for tissue (SF or PB).

 When identifying open chromatin regions by peak calling followed by pval filtering based on IDR analysis, the number of accessible regions per sample ranged approximately between 24x103 and 97x103 (Figure 5.2 d).
-The total number of called peaks passing filtering varied across cell types and was influenced by the quality sample, as previously demonstrated in Chapter ??.
-Overall, appropriate number of peaks were called in all the samples and no concerning outliers were identified.
+The total number of called peaks passing filtering varied across cell types and was influenced by the quality sample however no significant outliers were identified.

 Accessible chromatin reflects cell type specificity and functional relevance